E. Christian Wells, Ph.D.

-Over the past 15 years, I have undertaken field research in Honduras, Guatemala, Belize, Mexico, and the United States with funding from the National Science Foundation, the Wenner-Gren Foundation, the National Geographic Society, and other agencies.
-My research has been covered by various media outlets, including The New York Times, USA Today, Science News, National Geographic News, Chemical & Engineering News, American Archaeology Magazine, Tampa Bay Times, and The Tampa Tribune, among others.
-I have written or edited seven books and journal issues as well as more than 90 articles, chapters, and reviews.
-I currently advise and mentor four Ph.D. students, five M.A. students, and two B.A.
-Honors students.
+Over the past 20 years, I have undertaken social and environmental science research throughout the United States, Central America, and the Caribbean with over $7 million in funding from the National Science Foundation, the U.S. Environmental Protection Agency, and other organizations.
+My research has been featured by various media outlets including The New York Times and New Scientist, among others.
+I have written or edited 10 books and journal issues as well as more than 100 scientific articles and essays.

 I am a Fellow of the American Association for the Advancement of Science.
 I recently received the 2019 Outstanding Faculty Award, the 2018 Faculty Outstanding Research Achievement Award, the 2018 Outstanding Community-Engaged Teaching Award, and the 2017 Global Achievement Award for Outstanding Global Student Success from the University of South Florida.
 I am also the recipient of the USF Jerome Krivanek Distinguished Teacher Award, the USF Outstanding Undergraduate Teaching Award, the USF Status of Latinos Faculty Award, and the Black Bear Award from the Sierra Club of Tampa Bay “in recognition of outstanding dedication to sustainability and the environment.”